confluentinc/live-labs/connectors-aws/dynamodb-redshift-s3/README.md

     ]
 }
 ```

+14. Create another **IAM User** and name it `confluent-dynamodb-demo-user`.
+This one will be used for DynamoDB.

+15. Attach `confluent-dynamodb-demo-policy` policy to `confluent-dynamodb-demo-user` user.

+16. Create a key pair for `confluent-dynamodb-demo-user` user and download the file to use it in later steps.

 > For detailed instructions refer to our [documentation](https://docs.confluent.io/cloud/current/connectors/cc-amazon-dynamo-db-sink.html)
 ---
 ## <a name="step12"></a>Step 9: Enrich data streams with ksqlDB